Archynetys Live news trend intelligence

 EXCLUSIVE: Canadian lender TD tells some employees it will use software to monitor their work

-Canadian lender TD Bank is implementing employee monitoring software, sparking privacy concerns among staff.
+Canadian lender TD Bank is implementing employee monitoring software to track workplace activity, sparking internal privacy concerns.

 Velocity